 1. Generalized Anxiety Disorder

-Generalized Anxiety Disorder is characterized by an overwhelming and unrealistic sense of worry and tension that persists despite the absence of a discernible cause.
+Generalized Anxiety Disorder (GAD) is characterized by an overwhelming and unrealistic sense of worry and tension that persists despite the absence of a discernible cause.

 Those who experience this type of anxiety disorder often find themselves excessively preoccupied with everyday activities and events typically regarded as routine or ordinary.